 The USPTO currently exchanges patent images and information on magnetic computer tapes with the EPO and JPO as part of a Trilateral Agreement.

 VIII.
 Matters concerning education and training including technical assistance to developing countries

 The USPTO provides technical training relevant to intellectual property law and patent and trademark practice for all attorneys and patent examiners.
 Additionally, a variety of technical classes are available dealing with search techniques on the USPTO automated system and methods of using a variety of custom computer software to assist in the examination process.

-The USPTO participates in a two week Visiting Scholars Program.
+The Office of Patent Training participates in a two week Visiting Scholars Program.
 Here the USPTO hosts patent professionals from offices worldwide and presents them with training on patents, trademarks, copyrights, and related procedural and operational issues.

-The USPTO also operates a televideo-conference facility.
+The Office of Patent Training also operates a televideo-conference facility.
 This has been used to broadcast live meetings and lectures with officials in foreign countries.

 Assistance to developing countries (sending consultants and experts, receiving trainees from developing countries, etc.)

 The USPTO offers various programs to provide technical assistance to developing countries and to countries moving to a market economy.
-Programs focus on establishing adequate systems in these countries for the protection of intellectual property rights.
-They also provide intellectual protection enforcement training.
-With the exception of the Visiting Scholars Program, the USPTO programs usually last one week.
-The goal of the programs is to provide advice and expertise to these countries with the desired outcome being the reduction of losses resulting from piracy of U.S. intellectual property.
+Program focus on establishing adequate systems in these countries for the protection of intellectual property rights.
+They also provide intellectual property enforcement training.
+With the exception of the Visiting Scholars Program, USPTO programs usually last one week.
+The goal of its various programs is to provide advice and expertise to these countries with the desired outcome being the reduction of losses resulting from piracy of U.S. intellectual property.

 IX.
 Other relevant matters